 Realising that the chances of actually earning a living as a political cartoonist are extremely limited may be another reason women avoid this profession and look elsewhere for careers where they stand a better chance of gaining employment.
 For example, there are more jobs available in the Cabinet than there are as a full-time political cartoonist.
 In reality, there are only six full-time political cartoonists, and they are Steve Bell, Peter Brookes, Christian Adams, Dave Brown, Patrick Blower and Mac.
 All the other dozen or so cartoonists fill in around them when they are not working or are employed to do one cartoon a week for a Sunday newspaper.
 So, as according to Scott Clissold: “The comics and illustration world is packed full of female artists and creators as there are more opportunities and more work about.”

 At the start of this essay I mentioned there were a number of female cartoonists working for the Morning Star.
 Some of them claim they have been unable to gain employment on a national newspaper because of the misogynistic attitude of editors.
 (Both Bob Moran and Ben Jennings started on the Morning Star and now both have regular work on national newspapers.)
 I disagree with them and Martin Rowson, who feels it is “entrenched sexism” on the part of those who commission the cartoons.
 Peter Brookes does not put it down to sexism: “In my opinion, there is no appropriate answer to this.
 It just hasn't happened.
 We have women editors and senior staff.
 So I don't think it's sexism on behalf of those making appointments.
 Women just don't seem to be putting themselves forward in the UK.
 The States has the wonderful Ann Telnaes (The Washington Post and elsewhere), who is more vicious on Trump than anyone... so why not here?
 No reason.”
 I therefore do not believe that gender plays a role today.
 The hard truth is that these women are simply not good enough.
-(Martin Rowson disagrees with me, but would not name one who is.)
+(Martin Rowson disagrees with me, but as usual would not name one who is.)
 Their problem is that the bar has been set at an extremely high level and as we see with the likes of Peter Brookes and Steve Bell, cream always rises to the top.
 If you have the talent, both in terms of sublime draughtsmanship and political acumen, you will undoubtedly succeed in getting a position on a leading national broadsheet.
 Scott Clissold confirms my views: “Peter Brookes on The Times and Steve Bell on the Guardian are brilliant political cartoonists, who happen to be men.
 Newspapers are pretty cutthroat.
 If there were better political cartoonists, female or male, knocking on the door with better political cartoons (good luck finding any!), I’m pretty certain they’d be given a chance.”
 It is therefore obvious that those women who aspire to this will have to up their game.
 I leave the last word on this subject to Sally Artz: “Maybe, in the future, there will be a female Peter Brookes.
 She had better hurry up, before the last newspaper dies!”